damomarco/JHSJapaneseRevision/README.md

     - **Audio Playback:** Once the data is in a proper `AudioBuffer`, it is played using a standard `AudioContext` and `BufferSourceNode`.
 The component also manages the `AudioContext` lifecycle, ensuring it is resumed after user interaction to comply with browser autoplay policies.
     - **Component Stability:** The new `ListeningGame.tsx` component includes full game logic, question generation, scoring, and robust UI states for loading and errors.
 This ensures a smooth user experience and isolates the complex audio logic, preventing it from causing app-wide failures as seen in previous attempts.

+### 9. Sentence Scramble Chunking Logic
+- **Enhancement:** The "Sentence Scramble" game relies on splitting Japanese sentences into logical words and particles.
+The initial implementation used a simple regex to split based on a list of particles, which sometimes incorrectly broke apart compound words or common phrases (e.g., "ありがとう" being split into "ありが" and "と").
+- **Solution:** A more robust tokenizer was implemented in `components/SentenceScramble.tsx`.
+It now recognizes common greetings (like `こんにちは`), verb endings (like `ます` and `ました`), and particles as distinct grammatical units.
+- **Impact:** This ensures that sentences are broken into their core components in a much more logical way, making the game more intuitive and educationally effective for students learning sentence structure.

+## 📝 Content Guidelines

+### Sentence Scramble Chunking

+The "Sentence Scramble" activity automatically splits Japanese sentences into words and particles.
+While we have significantly improved this logic to handle many common phrases and verb endings correctly, the system is rule-based and may not be perfect for every possible sentence.

+If you are adding new grammar content and notice a sentence is being split into illogical chunks in the game, please notify the development team.
+The problematic word or phrase can be easily added to the tokenizer's "exception list" in `components/SentenceScramble.tsx` to resolve the issue.
+Please do not attempt to modify the JSON data with special characters to fix chunking, as this keeps the source data clean and portable.

 ## 🚀 Future Enhancements & Ideas

 Based on the existing data structure, here are some potential new activities to further enhance the learning experience: